2021 SK Modified® Rules

 A. Only magnetic steel front sway bars will be permitted.

 B. Rear sway bars (anti-roll bars) will not be permitted.

-SMS reserves the right to set and enforce a maximum sway bar spring rate in 2021.
+SMS reserves the right to set and enforce a maximum sway bar spring rate.

 20E- 12.3 COIL OVER SHOCKS – Shock must be non-adjustable or single adjustable (rebound adjustable or gas pressure adjustable, as determined by SMS Officials), available to all competitors “race ready” with a published price of $440 or less ready to race, less any separate coil-over kits.

 The following shocks are permitted for competition in 2021: